stopspazzing/fancy-github-activity/Readme.md

 Pretty simple to use:
   1. Upload via plugins tab and enable.
-  2. Use shortcode [shortcode goes here] where you would like it.
+  2. Use shortcode [github-activity] where you would like it.
 Configurable options below.

 Options:
-  1. option 1
+  1. username="stopspazzing"
-  2. option 2
+  2. repository="" // optional
-  3. option 3
+  3. limit="20" // optional